 In addition to joining affiliate networks, you can become an affiliate for specific services you’ve bought and used in the past.

-Another method you can use immediately when it comes to how to make money with a blog for beginners?
-Advertising.
+Another method you can use immediately when it comes to how to make money with a blog?
+Advertising placements.

-Are you at the point where you have more than 25,000 sessions (30,000 page-views) a month?
-Great – you qualify to become a Mediavine advertiser, which is where the money is with regards to blog advertising.
+If you’re at the point where you have more than 25,000 sessions (30,000 page-views) a month, I have some great news — you qualify to become a Mediavine advertiser!

-You may just be asked to produce a sponsored blog post.
-On the other hand, you may also be required to post on Instagram, Twitter, Facebook, and/or Pinterest.
-This would be so that the brand in question can receive further exposure across all your channels.
+You might just be asked to produce a sponsored blog post.
+On the other hand, you might also be required to post on Instagram, Twitter, Facebook, and/or Pinterest.
+(This would be so that the brand in question can receive further exposure across all your channels.)

 Sure, the requirements may differ from brand to brand, but do you know what stays consistent?
 The principle.
 If you have a lot of traffic and social media followers, you can make a full-time income solely on this method alone.

-For example, when I first started monetising my blog, I became a freelance writer and blogger on the side.
+For example, when I first started monetising my blog, I became a freelance blogger on the side.
 I then managed to develop this into a full-time income within the first six months.